-Having traveled the coast many times in my life I always try to stumble on something new and interesting during my treks.
-Once when driving back with my sister we took a detour to Solvang and drove past Ostrich Land.
-Without so much as a question we pulled in to see what would be in store for us there.
-One of the greatest decisions in my life, OK I exaggerated, but still Ostrich Land is pretty cool.
-Ostrich Land is described as:
+Having traveled the pacific coast many times in my life, I always try to stumble on something new and exciting during my treks.
+Once when driving back with my sister, we took a detour to Solvang and drove past Ostrich Land.
+Without so much as a question, we pulled in to see what would be in store for us there, and it was probably one of the most significant decisions in my life.
+OK, I exaggerated, but still, Ostrich Land is pretty cool.

 “Our 50 amazing ostriches and emus are adored by people of all ages.
-You can think of OstrichLand like a zoo.
+You can think of Ostrich Land as a zoo.
 Our Ostriches and Emus are here for your enjoyment.
-The backdrop of the landscape on which they roam is quite lovely and seeing them walking about on the plain that resembles their native desert is like being in another place and time.
-Visitors are invited to feed the animals, or just stand back and enjoy the interactions and antics of these unbelievably large birds.”
+The backdrop of the landscape on which they roam is quite lovely, and seeing them walking about on the plain that resembles their native desert is like being in another place and time.
+Visitors are invited to feed the animals, or stand back and enjoy the interactions and antics of these unbelievably large birds.”

-The ostrich farm also has signs you can pose with and other things to interact with, but after your food is gone you probably wont spend much time hanging out.
+The ostrich farm also has signs you can pose with and other things to interact with, but after your food is gone, you probably won’t spend much time hanging out.